Replace Zodiac valve? Complete guide + tips for leaks

 When should you replace a valve?

-Replacing a valve is necessary when the valve no longer seals properly or is visibly damaged.
-You may notice this, for example, if the boat slowly deflates without any obvious damage, or if you can hear air escaping at the valve while the cap is correctly tightened.
+You need to replace a valve when it no longer seals properly or is visibly damaged.
+You may notice this, for example, if the boat slowly deflates without any obvious damage, or if you hear air escaping at the valve while the valve cap is correctly tightened.

 In some cases, replacement is not immediately necessary and cleaning the valve or tightening it again is sufficient.